donovanh/tweets-plugin/README.md

       </article>
     </script>

-Specify the templateID in the above JavaScript to use your template in the views.
+Specify the <code>templateID</code> in the above JavaScript to use your template in the views.

 ## Current version